-For the Rathausplatz Sluka, basically go to the front of the huge Rathaus building on the square, then go left.
+For the Rathausplatz Sluka, basically go to the front of the huge Rathaus city hall building on the square, then go left.
 You can’t miss it.

-Subway: a short walk from the Rathaus subway station on the U2 line (and not far from the Volkstheater station – also on the U2 but also the U3)
+Subway: a short walk from the Rathaus subway station on the U2 line (and not far from the Volkstheater station – also on the U2 but the U3 as well)

 Address: Rathausplatz 8 and Kärntner Straße 13-15, 1010 Vienna | Website